ClemTheAlien/Clems-Alacritty-Rice/README.md

 ## Prerequisites
 + Install Git (obviously)
 + Make an Alacritty config file (go into .config and make a folder called 'alacritty' so you can copy the config there)
+  + Make sure the directory is empyt as well
 + CHANGE OR REMOVE THE IMPORT PATH IN THE TOML FILE TO YOUR DESIRED COLOR SCHEME

 ## Git Clone